-Have Many Secrets, Says Pakistan MP Who Revealed Abhinandan Was Released Out Of Panic
+Have Many Secrets, Says Pakistan MP Who Revealed Abhinandan Was Released Out of Panic

-NEW DELHI: A Pakistani lawmaker, who recently spilled the beans on the tension within the Imran Khan government before the release of Wing Commander, has said that he knows "many secrets" but never made any "irresponsible" statements.
+A Pakistani lawmaker, who recently spilled the beans on the tension within the Imran Khan government before the release of Wing Commander Abhinandan Varthaman, has said that he knows “many secrets” but never made any “irresponsible” statements

 Ayaz Sadiq, PML-N leader and former National Assembly speaker, told Dawn news that he stands by the remarks he made in the National Assembly but did not divulge any further details on what transpired after the capture of Varthaman.